CYGNUS-RD/cygno/infrastructure.md

 * the web inteface offer the possibility to run a specific software configuration.
 In general:
   * tag [dodas](https://github.com/DODAS-TS/dodas-docker-images) realises are the official one and approved by INFN
   * tag [gmazzitelli](https://github.com/gmazzitelli/dodas-docker-images) are realisesed fork of official project our project
+### Tag v1.0.21 ###
+  - fix the INFN IAM bug limiting the access to the condor queue (no short coming are needed now)
+		- vim cli editor is available.
 ### Tag v1.0.20 ###
   - cygno lib v14 (PMT readout)
   - lecroyparser 1.4.2